1665 S. La Cholla Blvd. • Tucson AZ 85713

-Supervised summer teen program with an opportunity for social interaction, games, cooking, community involvement and special activities.
+Supervised summer teen program with an opportunity for social interaction, games, cooking, community involvement, and special activities.
 Participant must have completed 5th grade.
-Payment plan is available.
-Discount program is available for City of Tucson residents only.
+A payment plan is available.
+Discount Program is available for City of Tucson residents only.
 No program on July 4.

 Senior 50+ Club

 Senior Club membership includes our gym (certification required), swimming pool, field trips, special events, and daily activities.
 Daily activities include cards, game playing, Bingo, guest speakers, Texas Hold’em, arts and crafts, walking club, quilting, baking and movie days.

 Senior Activity Card is required.

 Senior Nutrition Program

 A nutrition program for seniors 60+ offered in conjunction with Pima County Council on Aging (PCOA).
 A healthy nutritious meal served at 11:30 a.m. is offered, along with the opportunity to socialize with others.
 Preregistration is required along with a $2 daily donation.

 Sun Tran Bus Passes

 Sun Tran bus passes are sold at the center.
 Passes include daily, monthly prepaid cards.
 Load Products onto Cards with RPASS

 We have a large room for rent and a small meeting room.
 Perfect for meetings/baby showers and birthday parties.
 Call center for more information.